TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-developer-portal/customise/customize-api-visibility.md

 For this example, we'll add a custom field to the developer profile also called "Group".
 This group is set set to "internal" it means that developer should have access to the catalogues with the same Group restriction.

-Go to the Portal Management > Developers screen
+Go to Portal Management > Developers screen
 ![developer_field_group.png](/docs/img/dashboard/portal-management/deveoper_field_group.png)